Mindrolling History Project

 Samten Tse Retreat Centre , situated in Mussoorie, India in the Shivalik hills of the Himalayas, was established by Mindrolling Jetsün Khandro Rinpoche in the year 1993 as a branch of Mindrolling Monastery for nuns and retreatants from all over the world.

-In addition to Mindrolling Ösel Ling, five other websites are administered under the umbrella organization, Mindrolling International.
+In addition to Mindrolling Ösel Ling, four other websites are administered under the umbrella organization, Mindrolling International.
 They are:

 - Jetsün Khandro Rinpoche